Luis Muriel: Orlando City

 On 15 February 2024, Major League Soccer club Orlando City announced the signing of Muriel as a Designated Player on a three-year contract.
 On 11 May, Muriel scored his first goals for the club by securing a brace in a 3–2 win over Philadelphia Union with the help of two assists from Nicolás Lodeiro.
 Muriel's brace would see him named to the Team of the Matchday for the first time in his career.
 Muriel only managed five goals and six assists across all competitions in his first season with Orlando City, and he spoke about how he struggled to adapt to the new league, describing 2024 as a "transition year".

 Muriel's second season with Orlando City began much more productively, with him tallying five goals and three assists across 13 appearances.
 Muriel described his improvement being a result of him doing the "mental work" to help him adjust to the demands of Major League Soccer and striking a better balance between the work he was doing both on and off the field.
 However, after a good start to the season, Muriel struggled to score.
-Matthew Doyle, an analyst for the league, wrote that "Muriel doesn’t have the gas in the tank to be a full-time starter in this league" and that Orlando City were a "good team" missing a clinical striker.
+Matthew Doyle, an analyst for the league, wrote that "Muriel doesn't have the gas in the tank to be a full-time starter in this league" and that Orlando City were a "good team" missing a clinical striker.
 On 6 August 2025, Muriel broke a 14-game streak without a goal when he scored a first-half hat-trick in the Leagues Cup against Necaxa in a 5–1 win, which was the fastest hat-trick in team and competition history (11 minutes, 30 seconds) and made him the first player to score a hat-trick in the first half of a match for the team.
 In the following match against Orlando City's rivals Inter Miami four days later, Muriel scored a brace and got an assist in a 4–1 win, a performance which would see him named Player of the Matchday a day later.
-In Muriel's second season, he improved upon his goalscoring tally with 12 goals across all competitions.
+In Muriel's second season, he improved upon his goal-scoring tally with 12 goals across all competitions.
 With an additional eight assists, Muriel managed 20 goal contributions.